Apply for a Grant

 - When your application has been processed and a recommendation made we will inform you by e-mail or letter depending n how the original application was submitted.

-- If your application is successful, we will release the funds in line with the project requirements on receipt of membership forms for the new lottery members you are putting forward, as explained in point nine, above.
+- If your application is successful, we will release the funds in line with the project requirements on receipt of membership forms for the new lottery members you are putting forward, as explained in point 10 above.

 - You will then be sent a ‘Project Completion Form’.
 Please fill this in and return it with copies of receipts on completion of the project, normally within six months of your grant being issued.
-Organisations who do not comply with this condition may be requested to refund their grant money.
+Organisations who do not comply with this condition will be requested to refund their grant money.

 - Please contact us in writing if you need to change your project details.

-- If you cannot spend the money, or if items cost less than expected, we may ask you to return the balance.
+- If you cannot spend the money, or if items cost less than expected, we will ask you to return the balance.

 - We will be pleased to help with any queries.
-Please contact the lottery secretary, Joanna, on 07518 011644 or use the contact form here on our website.
+Please contact the lottery administrator, Joanna, on 07518 011644 or use the contact form here on our website.